SW-CD/MediaHub_OSS/README.md

   * **Hybrid File Uploads:** Optimizes file uploads by processing small files **synchronously** (returning `201 Created`) and large files **asynchronously** (returning `202 Accepted`).
 The size threshold for this switch is configurable (default: 4MB).
 This provides immediate feedback to the user for large files, which can then be processed in the background.
   * **Integrated Web UI:** The Go application serves the Angular frontend from the embedded binary, providing a seamless user experience from a single executable.
   * **Drag & Drop Uploads:** Intuitive file uploading by dragging files directly onto the entry list or the upload modal.
+  * **Metadata Auto-Extraction:** Automatically extracts capture and creation timestamps from JPEGs (EXIF headers) and MP4 videos (Movie Header Box) on upload to pre-populate entry timestamps.
   * **Bulk Import & Export:** Export and import your data as zip-files.
   * **Preview Generation:** Automatically generates downscaled Webp previews for images or videos and waveform images for audio files (using FFmpeg) to enable fast-loading galleries.
   * **Advanced Entry Search:** The API supports powerful filtering on custom fields with operators like `>`, `<`, `>=`, `<=`, `!=`, and `LIKE` (for wildcard text search).